Daylan-s-Portfolio/Galaxies/README.md

 # 6. Create the Final RGB Composite Plot

-Now we combine the three filters into a single RGB composite image and save the result.
+Now I combined the three filters into a single RGB composite image and save the result.

 ``` r